Table of Contents

 The other option is to outsource some or all of the fulfillment process to a third-party logistics (3PL) provider.
 This can include inventory management; picking, packing, and shipping orders; and managing returns.

-Many eBay sellers partner with a 3PL to outsource tasks that are too unproductive, costly, or complex to manage in-house.
+Many eBay sellers partner with a 3PL to outsource supply chain management tasks that are too unproductive, costly, or complex to manage in-house.
 This can be especially helpful for sellers who want to automate time-consuming tasks to focus more time on growing their ecommerce business.

 5 benefits of using a 3PL for eBay fulfillment